Baseball333/2021-Tracker/README.md

 Fifth Commit:
 A note on January 3, 2021 is that I have failed to read my forty pages.
 As a successive plan I will read twenty pages as I arise on the next day, twenty other pages at midday.
 The required forty pages will be written at 3:00 and 5:00 respectively.
 This will greatly aid in my progression of "the Copernican Revolution".

+Sixth Commit: Week 1
+This is my entry for the first week's revision of this initiative.
+The book went well and I was able to complete it on time.
+I am yet to complete the vocabulary required as well as the geometric diagrams required by "the Copernican Revolution"'s comprehension.
+I was also unable to complete the required page limit each day in respect to maintaining order.
+One of my improvements in the next week will be to complete the required page limit to not fall behind on any responsibility.